CLOSER-Cohorts/colectica-api/README.md

 ## Dependencies

+Non-standard libraries are required for these:

-Pandas (also requires lzma)
+- Pandas
+- Requests

 To add these:

 - pip install pandas
-- pip install pylzma
+- pip install requests